 He didn’t say, “Your platform isn’t big enough,” “We want to see a bigger following,” or even “Your platform is too small.”
 Each would have been a true statement, and I could have accepted that.
 But no. He said, “You have no platform.”
 His words smacked at the core of my being.
 It’s as if he stuck a knife in my heart and twisted it.

-With so much emphasis on platform I had little time to write.
+With so much emphasis on the platform, I had little time to write.
 I wrote infrequently and enjoyed it less.
-My fixation on platform drained me of my passion for words.
+My fixation on the platform drained me of my passion for words.
 The size of my following became a burden, one harder to bear as time moved on.

 Then one day I’d had enough.
 “If this is what it means to be a writer, I quit!”
 I gave up.
 But instead of relief, I grew even more miserable.

-That was when I realized I could never not write.
+That was when I realized I could not write.

 I suspect I will always consider platform building and self-promotion as the dark side of writing, but as long as I keep the former in check, I can continue with the latter – and thoroughly enjoy it.